Self-isolation remains a key mechanism for controlling the spread of the virus

 How long to isolate for

 The length of time that you will need to self-isolate depends on your circumstances, as outlined on the NHS website, as follows:

-- If you have received a positive test result for COVID-19 – follow the instructions you receive from the NHS about how long you need to self-isolate for.
+- If you have received a positive test result for COVID-19 (from a PCR or LFT test) – follow the instructions you receive from the NHS about how long you need to self-isolate for.

-- If you have symptoms of COVID-19 – you must self-isolate until you receive your test result.
+- If you have symptoms of COVID-19 – you should self-isolate until you receive your test result.
 If it is positive, the NHS will advise how long you need to self-isolate for.

-- If you live with someone who has had a positive test result – you must self-isolate for 10 days from when they developed symptoms (if they have not had symptoms, the 10 day period starts from the day they were tested, unless they get symptoms after they were tested, in which case you should self-isolate for a further 10 days from when their symptoms start).
+- If you live with someone who has had a positive test result – unless you are exempt from doing so (see section: when you do not need to self-isolate), you must self-isolate for 10 days from when they developed symptoms (if they have not had symptoms, the 10-day period starts from the day they were tested, unless they get symptoms after they were tested, in which case you should self-isolate for a further 10 days from when their symptoms start).

 - If you live with someone who has symptoms – you will need to self-isolate until they have received the results of their test.
-If it is positive, you will need to self-isolate as outlined in the bullet point above.
+If it is positive, you should self-isolate unless you are exempt (see ‘when you do not need to self-isolate) as outlined in the bullet point above.

 Please visit the NHS website for further advice.

 If you are unsure, you should contact firstname.lastname@example.org and they can provide advice.